-‘Attack on Titan’ Season 2 Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat
+‘Attack On Titan’ Season 2, Episode 7 Review: Reiner Learns That A Focused Eren Is A Frightening Threat

 — Funimation (@FUNimation) May 13, 2017

-Annie’s ju-jitsu worked perfectly against the stronger, larger Armored Titan, as noted by several fans in online forums such as Reddit.
+Annie’s ju-jitsu worked perfectly against the stronger, larger, Armored Titan, as noted by several fans in online forums such as Reddit.
 Eren was able to rip off Reiner’s arm completely, and after the Armored Titan decided to let go of its plates for some speed, Mikasa was able to tear into his flesh, leaving the formidable giant’s neck open for the taking.
 With Mikasa’s assist, Eren was able to trap the Armored Titan in a headlock, before Reiner finally asked for help from his ally.
 The episode ended with Bertholdt, most of his muscles evaporated from attacking the Survey Corps with a ton of steam, dropping his entire frame on both Eren and Reiner.

 [Featured Image by Kodansha]